TimGrt/Ansible-Best-Practices/docs/ansible/variables.md

 ### Prevent unintentional commits

-Use a *pre-commit hook* to prevent accidentially committing unencrypted sensitive content.
+Use a *pre-commit hook* to prevent accidentally committing unencrypted sensitive content.
 The easiest way would be to use the *pre-commit* framework/tool with the following configuration:

 ```yaml title=".pre-commit-config.yaml"
 repos: